IABTechLab/uid2docs/docs/guides/integration-prebid-client-server.md

 - In your Google Ad Manager account, make sure that encrypted signals are properly shared with third-party bidders: see [Allow Secure Signals Sharing](integration-google-ss.md#allow-secure-signals-sharing).
 - Update your Prebid.js configuration: see [Optional: Enable Secure Signals in Prebid.js](integration-google-ss.md#optional-enable-secure-signals-in-prebidjs).

+## Implementing SSO Login

+For information about implementing one or more Single Sign-On (SSO) options in the context of UID2 for users visiting your webpages, see [Publisher Integration with SSO Providers](../ref-info/ref-integration-sso-providers.md).